tkanmae/ansible-role-ldm/README.md

 ## Variables

-This role sets reasonable default values for the variables below except for `host_name` that specifies the fully-qualified name of the host where the LDM is installed.
+This role defines variables below and sets reasonable default values for them.
+The exception is a variable `host_name` that specifies the fully-qualified name of the host where the LDM is installed.
 You must provide the fully-qualified name of the LDM host in `host_name`.

 ```yaml
 # LDM user